 - Advocate for the elimination of any form of discrimination on the basis of race, color, gender, sexual orientation, age, religion, national origin, marital status, political belief, mental or physical limitation, or socioeconomic status.

 - Are committed to teach, encourage, and promote an appreciation for an understanding of diversity in the Social Work program at Auburn University, our profession, and our community.

 - Affirm the value of soliciting and incorporating diversity into all aspects of our educational experiences, our profession, and our personal lives as one way to enrich our total life experience individually and collectively as members of a world community.

 Social Work Faculty

-The Social Work Faculty include six full-time faculty; three holding doctoral degrees with expertise in homelessness, health and public health, disaster studies, children and families, and stigma and mental health; and three with MSW's with clinical practice expertise in child welfare, poverty, cultural competence, disabilities, aging and addictions.
+The Social Work Faculty include seven full-time faculty; three holding doctoral degrees with expertise in homelessness, health and public health, disaster studies, children and families, and stigma and mental health; and four with MSW's with clinical practice expertise in child welfare, poverty, cultural competence, disabilities, medical social work, aging and addictions.
 All faculty utilize civic engagement in their coursework and serve on a variety of local, state and regional social service boards.